AL3XEY/SparseCoding/fast-sc-2/results/dict/7/README.txt

-algorithm on 4 096 random patches taken across all zdbSmallScaled images using a 8x8 window dictionnary size : 128
+algorithm on 4 096 random patches taken across all att_faces images using a 8x8 window dictionnary size : 128
 10 iterations
 beta : 0.1